RoscoeTheDog/Samplify/README.md

 # Samplify
 "Your sample library made simple."

-Samplify is multi-platform compatable software tool aimed to help content creators organize their media libraries in a simple & fully customizable fashion.
-Users can choose to process media assets to an output library of their choosing through use of a highly customizable XML template.
-Samplify is written in Python and has quite a few package dependencies.
+Samplify is a tool aimed to help content creators organize their media libraries in an easily structured and customizable way through use of templated XML files.
+Users can choose to process media assets to various output directories by tagging folders with keywords, reg-ex patterns, or media metadata attributes.
+Samplify monitors specified folders for changes and will process them according to your configurations.
+FFmpeg is used for most audio/video processing but the PIL library is used for image processing.

+Samplify is written in Python and has a fair amount of package dependencies.
 More information on setup and installation of these will be coming soon.

-Samplify is optimized for real-time conversion of your libraries so that your output media is automatically updated as your input libraries are expanded or modified using the Watchdog API.

-Samplify support multi-threaded processing and uses various frameworks for media conversion such as FFmpeg and Pill.
+Samplify supports multi-threaded processing and uses various frameworks for media conversion such as FFmpeg and Pill.
 Because of this, it has a wide veriety of file support and encoding/decoding options.

 **Some features include:**